xinhaoyuan/layout-machi/README.md

 Calling `machi.switcher.start()` will create a switcher supporting the following keys:

  - Arrow keys: move focus into other regions by the direction.
  - `Shift` + arrow keys: move the focused window to other regions by the direction.
-In draft mode, move the upper-left region by direction.
+In draft mode, move the window while preserving its size.
  - `Control` + arrow keys: move the bottom-right region of the focused window by direction.
 Only work in draft mode.
  - `Tab`: switch beteen windows covering the current regions.